The NNECL Quality Mark

-Following the recent trials of a new Quality Mark to support higher and further education institutions to achieve the best outcomes for their care experienced students, we are delighted to be ready to receive expressions of interest from institutions.
+Following successful pilot phases, we were delighted to launch our new Quality Mark to support higher and further education institutions to achieve the best outcomes for their care experienced students in June 2021.

 NNECL has built on the pioneering work and legacy of the initial Buttle Trust quality mark which significantly raised awareness of care experienced students in HE and FE but was sadly discontinued in 2015.
 Over the last couple of years, with initial grant funding from the UPP Foundation, we have developed a new Quality Mark.